 There is no doubt to many of those who have gone through the process that bankruptcy can be a difficult and confusing experience for debtors.
 With multiple rounds of paperwork and financial calculations, which have increased with the implementation of the means test, providing truthful and honest representations of a personal financial situation is something that must always be upheld during the process.
 However, there are certain circumstances in which one tactic or option may not necessarily seem in keeping with regulations, but indeed does not violate the law.

-To discuss your bankruptcy options, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+To discuss your bankruptcy options, contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] today.

 The major difference between a person working towards a more favorable bankruptcy filing and a person committing bankruptcy fraud tends to boil down to whether or not false information has been provided.
 The following are instances in which fraud cases can be pursued, since these are generally illegal tactics in declaring bankruptcy: